papercutter0324/F-PASS/README.md

 ## Roadmap

+**In-Progress and Completed
+- ✅ Intuitive interface options
+- ✅ Advanced Section for custom shell commands
+- ✅ Support for other distros (Some work and additional json files needed)
+- ✅ Automatically generated menus based on the chosen distro
+- Improved dependency checks (for those not handled automatically by dnf)
+- Better organization and categorization of apps
+- Expand the Docker and virtualization options
+- More applications and configuration options

 Future plans for this project include:
-- ✅ Enhancing user experience with more intuitive interface options
-- ✅ Adding Advanced Section for a custom Shell Commands
-- Implementing predefined configuration Profiles
-- Further organizing the code, improving readability
-- Improving the Quiet Mode code logic
-- Implementing a feature to save and load custom profiles
-- Developing versions for other Linux distributions (e.g., Debian/Ubuntu)
+- Support for installing other desktop environments
+- Customization, theme, and icon options for Gnome and KDE
+- Common file templates (Useful when right-clicking and creating a new file)
+- Recommended and predefined configuration profile support
-- Adding more applications and configuration options
+- Adding more swap space
+- Post-reboot script support

 ## FAQ